Age-of-information minimization via opportunistic sampling by an energy harvesting source: Markovian System Model: single process

 \subsection{Policy structure}

 We conjecture the following properties regarding the value function and the optimal policy.
-Numerical validation of these conjectures is given in \ref{subsection:markovian-sensor-single-process}. \begin{conjecture} For Markovian system model and $N=1$, the value function $J^{*}(E, T,\tau, C_{prev},H )$ is increasing in $T$ and $W^{*}(E,T, C,H)$ is decreasing in $p(C)$. \end{conjecture}
+These conjectures are supported by numerical results which are given in \ref{subsection:markovian-sensor-single-process}. \begin{conjecture} For the Markovian system model and $N=1$, the value function $J^{*}(E, T,\tau, C_{prev},H )$ is increasing in $T$ and $W^{*}(E,T, C,H)$ is decreasing in $p(C)$. \end{conjecture}